widefix/blog/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 end
 ```

-And now the migration runs without any failures and produces a correct result that's the created `payments` table with the `receiver_id` column and a foreign key points to the joined `users` table.
+Now the migration runs without failures and produces the desired result.
+It creates the `payments` table with the `receiver_id` column and the foreign key points to the joined `users` table.

+## Afterwards

-So, the solution is to use `foreign_key: {to_table: :users}` for that example above.
+To summarize, for a custom joined table or column name (that's the same scenario) of `belongs_to` migration use `foreign_key: {to_table: :users}` like in the example above.

-I kindly ask you to participate in the docs improvement.
-Just vote for this [PR](https://github.com/rails/rails/pull/38469).
-Thank you!

-UPDATE 02/20/2020: The PR got merged, what means the documentation got improved!
+Based on this investigation, I created this [PR](https://github.com/rails/rails/pull/38469){:ref="nofollow" target="_blank"} to improve the documentation.

+Thanks to everyone who supported it and made this merge so fast!